Squoobie/FoE-City-Layout-Squoobie/README.md

 ## Change log

+### 1/10/2023
+* added halloween 2022 and winter 2022 buildings
+* note: process has stopped inmporting building dimensions, so have to edit them in manually - not sure why, perhaps a change by inno on the format of the string?

 ### 11/14/2022
 * Began adding generic buildings.
 Named "Generic WxH." they can be added to a city, not imported, to take the place of new buildings that have not yet been added to the tool